lowhung/nounberg-terminal/README.md

 ### Upsert vs Update

-* **Current flow:** Indexer performs the insert via Ponder’s Store API, which buffers writes in‑memory during historical sync and flushes them to PostgreSQL with COPY — fast and re‑org‑safe.
+* **Current flow:** Indexer performs the insert via Ponder’s Store API, which buffers writes in‑memory during historical sync and flushes them to PostgreSQL with COPY.
 Workers then issue parameterised UPDATEs to append enrichment.
-This keeps insert logic in one place — the component that understands rollbacks — and avoids cross‑service contention.
+This keeps insert logic in one place — the component that how to handle the re-orgs — and avoids cross‑service contention.

 * **Scaling:** In production, more worker replicas (Docker Compose ▶ `--scale workers=N`, ECS service, etc.) consume the same queue.
 Because every job ultimately resolves to a single UPDATE, contention is minimal and database locks remain short‑lived.
-BullMQ’s batch jobs / pipelines can further boost throughput by letting each worker acknowledge multiple completed jobs in one round‑trip.
+BullMQ’s [batch jobs](https://docs.bullmq.io/bullmq-pro/batches) / pipelines can further boost throughput by letting each worker acknowledge multiple completed jobs in one round‑trip.

 * **Why not use Store API in workers?** Store API is part of Ponder’s runtime and only available inside its hooks; the drizzle it exposes is read‑only.
 The workers run as a standalone Node service with their own connection pool; they therefore use parameterised raw SQL, which also keeps transaction boundaries explicit and straightforward.